 There’s an economic incentive to block rather than support IPv6 too.
-As the internet mainly runs on the older version, spending resources to support the new version of the protocol seems inefficient.
+As the Internet mainly runs on IPv4 addresses, spending resources to support the new version of the protocol seems inefficient.

 This is unfortunate because some of the popular mobile networks in the US like T-Mobile are IPv6 only.
 You will not be able to use a VPN which does not have a dual stack on such a network

 So, which VPN supports IPv6?

-Best VPNs with IPv6 Support
+Best VPNs with IPv6 Support – our detailed list: